apache/httpd-site/content/lists.md

 Mail Archives](https://lists.apache.org/list.html?dev@httpd.apache.org).

 -  [Apache Server Announcements](#http-announce)
 -  [User Support and Discussion](#http-users)
 -  [Apache HTTP Server Development Main Discussion List](#http-dev)
 -  [Apache HTTP Server Bug Reports List](#http-bugdb)
 -  [Source Change Reports](#http-cvs)
 -  [Apache HTTP Server Documentation Project](#http-docs)

+**If you are not subscribed to one of these lists, your messages will go into moderation before being approved for the list.
+This is a spam prevention measure.**

 # Apache Server Announcements  {#http-announce}